js-zero/docs/docs/spec.md

 Here are some things JS Zero is NOT trying to do:

 - Change the existing behavior of JavaScript
-  - Explanation: If something doesn't fit, it should be *removed* (but never changed)
+  - Explanation: If a semantic doesn't fit JS Zero, it should be *removed* (but never changed)
 - Force all code to be [pure](http://www.sitepoint.com/functional-programming-pure-functions/)
   - Explanation: JavaScript is not designed to be a pure language.
 Forcing it to be so would not be worth the effort.
 - Require knowledge of advanced type-theory to effectively use JS Zero